Robfz/ethereum-workshop/README.md

 miner.start(1)
 ```

+After some time, check your account balance (you should have some Ether from the mining process):

 ```
 web3.fromWei(eth.getBalance(eth.accounts[0]))
 ```

+### Connecting peers

-Peers are manually added using node address.
+Peers are manually added using node addresses.
 To get your node address use:

 ```
 admin.nodeInfo